AksanDotDev/AksanDotDev.github.io/_recipes/halloumi-red-onion-pasta.md

 * **Pasta**, ready to cook

 Portion as you normally would, if you make fresh pasta that's fantastic, else I would recommend Tagliatelle Paglia e Fieno, or a colourful Farfalle, but this can mostly be personal choice as long as it is apt for the sauce.
-(If possible reserving the debrining water from soaking the salt out of the halluomi is a great base for the pasta pot.)
+(If possible reserving the debrining water from soaking the salt out of the halloumi is a great base for the pasta pot.)

 * **The Usual**